 - Thanks to vitamin E, coconut oil fights tattoo infections.

 - Pure coconut oil is much more affordable than tattoo aftercare products.
 And you will use less of it.

 - It is hypoallergenic.
 It will not cause allergic reactions and is suitable for all skin types.

 - It is widely available and you can buy it in any supermarket or health specialty store.

+So, how long do tattoos take to heal?
 The tattoo healing process is usually divided into 5 steps.
 On the first day, the skin can be slightly red and warm.
 Often, it can feel sore.
 During the first week, the tattoo should be less red and feel less sore but you can notice some scabbing.
 The second week is the peak of itching.
 From the third week, the tattoo will begin to dry out.
 After the first month, all skin layers should regenerate.

 How long the tattoo will heal depends on its size and location.
 The smaller the tattoo, the less time it will need.
 Tattoos located on the stationery area like wrist or back also will need less time.
 There are some tips on how to speed up the healing process.
 You should remember that your health is the most important.
 So, do not be afraid to ask your tattoo artist or doctor for recommendations and advice.

 🤔 How Can I Make My Tattoo Heal Faster?